SanchoPanchos/topchik-team-android/README.md

 ## How to install ##

 To edit existing project, clone repo to your computer.
 You need to install Android Studio, Android SDK and JDK in order to open project in official IDE -- Android Studio and to edit it.
-You do not need to worry about integrating with Firebase or any third-party libraries, the
+You do not need to worry about integrating with Firebase or any third-party libraries, all needed files will be downloaded after compilation.

 ## Related projects ##